 4. Transfer a property's ownership to your partner

-If you're partner is a low-income earner and you live together as a married couple or in a civil partnership, consider transfering a property's ownership to them, as this can help lower the income tax rate.
+If your partner is a low-income earner and you live together as a married couple or in a civil partnership, consider transferring a property's ownership to them, as this can help lower the income tax rate.

 This way, you can avoid the Capital Gains Tax, and so you can instead use the lower tax bands available to you.